YX-XinYin/YX-XinYin.github.io/_pages/about.md

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).

+# About Me

+Welcome to my website!

+Here you can learn more about the work I do and the projects I am involved in.

+# My Research

+I am currently focusing on network virtualization, load balancing in cloud environments, and optimizing data plane performance using DPDK and OVS.
+I am also involved in exploring hardware optimizations for virtual switches.

+# Contact Me

+Feel free to reach out to me via my email at example@example.com.

 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.